Rocha0422/feature-scaling-logistic-regression/README.md

 - `notebooks/` - Experimental notebook
 - `data/` - Datasets used in the study

-## Author
+## Authors

-Santiago Rocha
+-Santiago Rocha
-Hayden Rose
+-Hayden Rose